m3db/m3/site/content/cluster/kubernetes_cluster.md

 ---
 linktitle: "Kubernetes"
+title: Creating an M3 Cluster with Kubernetes
 weight: 1
 ---

-# Creating an M3 Cluster with Kubernetes

 This guide shows you how to create an M3 cluster of 3 nodes, designed to run locally on the same machine.
 It is designed to show you how M3 and Kubernetes can work together, but not as a production example.